 English for Juneteenth, America's Newest Federal Holiday

-In this article, we'll give you the background on this holiday and talk about the activities associated with it.
-After that, we have a list of words related to Juneteenth that you can use to boost your vocabulary.
+In this article, we'll explore the background of this holiday and introduce some activities connected to it.
+After that, we have a list of words related to Juneteenth to help you boost your vocabulary.
 Let's begin!

 What is Juneteenth?

 When Abraham Lincoln became president in 1861, he wanted to stop slavery from spreading to more parts of the country.
-When the southern states tried to separate from the US, a war started that would decide the future of America.
+When the southern states tried to split from the US, a war began that would decide the future of America.

 Another popular tradition is singing Lift Every Voice and Sing, which is also known as the Black National Anthem.

-Additionally, now that Juneteenth has become an official holiday in America, there are larger events being held, sometimes featuring celebrity guests.
+Now that Juneteenth has become an official holiday in America, larger events are held, sometimes featuring celebrity guests.

 Liberation

-This word is quite similar in meaning to "emancipation," but is more common in daily usage.
-It's a noun that means "the act of setting someone or something free."
-It has the nuance of escaping a very difficult situation or environment.
+Similar to "emancipation," "liberation" is a noun that means "the act of setting someone or something free."

 On Juneteenth, we celebrate the liberation of enslaved people in America.